Auto Loan Statistical Overview: By the Numbers

 - Be realistic about how much you can spend on a new (or new-to-you) vehicle.
 Many lenders will approve you for far more than you can realistically pay because the numbers look good on paper.
 But you don’t live theoretically on paper.
 You live on a real budget, earning and spending real money each month.
 You know what you can actually afford.
 I want you to have a car or truck you like, and which you can rely on.
 But I also want you to be able to pay for it.
 On time.
 Every month.

 - Shop around for auto loans as intently as you shop around for autos.
 Maybe more so.
 There’s a wider variety of lender options out there than ever before.
 Go to your local bank or credit union.
 See what dealers are offering in-house.
 Then shop online lenders through a reputable marketplace.
 Compare interest rates, terms, and other features of each.
 YOU’RE THE CUSTOMER.
 They should WANT your business.
+You can find credible lenders here and see whether they’d want to give you an offer:

 - There are tons of auto loan calculators online.
 Try a few.
 Play with the numbers and see what happens.
 No one’s watching, and you’ll go into the process better-informed and far more comfortable with the various “moving parts” in any auto loan.